 Ally didn’t start with a dance background, but discovered her love of movement in her twenties.
 She trained in a number of different dance styles, and began her teaching life as a pole dance instructor in 2008, adding RAD classes to her teaching calendar in 2012.
 After a number of years teaching bodies to move, she did a twerk workshop – which was love at first pop.
 A few years later she created TwerkRoom, which she has been teaching since early 2018 – and loving every second of it.

-Whilst having never been a fan of conventional exercise, Ally is a firm believer in the importance of staying fit and healthy.
-She lives by the code that having fun while you sweat never feels like work, and aims to bring that fun to every class.
-Seeing her pupils have equally as much enjoyment as she has is her ultimate goal.
+Ally has never been a fan of conventional exercise, and while the idea of a gym or a running track makes her stomach turn, she is nonetheless passionate about health and fitness.
+All her endeavours have begun as a means of creating an enjoyable workout, and RAD allows her to share this passion with others.
+She lives by the code that having fun while you sweat never feels like work, and aims to bring that experience to every class.
+Seeing her pupils have equally as much enjoyment as she does is her ultimate goal.